-should be reviewed every two (2) years.
+The Smart Growth Plan maps and recommendations should be reviewed every three (3) years, after the third two year review concluded in 2007.
 The review process should incorporate input from municipalities, the County Planning Board, the Water Resources Agency, and the Agricultural and Farmland Protection Board, as well as other interested organizations and citizens.